Online Double Oracle: Online Double Oracle

-In OSO, each iteration the agent requires the exact best response to the average loss function $\bar{\vl}$ (i.e., step $11$ in Algorithm \ref{Online Single Oracle algorithm}).
-Since calculating the exact best response is often computationally heavy and may be infeasible in real-world applications, an alternative way is to consider a $\epsilon$-best response (e.g., through a RL subroutine).
-Precisely, at each iteration of OSO, we consider the cases where the learner can only access to a $\epsilon$-best response to the average loss.
+So far, OSO agents require to compute the exact best response to the average loss function $\bar{\vl}$ (i.e., line $10$ in Algorithm \ref{Online Single Oracle algorithm}).
+Since calculating the exact best response is often computationally heavy and even infeasible in large games, an alternative way is to consider a $\epsilon$-best response (e.g., through a RL subroutine similar to PSRO \cite{lanctot2017unified}).
+Here we consider the cases where the learner can only access to a $\epsilon$-best response to the average loss.
+We first present the following lemma showing that by using approximate best response, the original DO can in fact converge to an $\epsilon$-NE in Equation (\ref{eq:ene}). \begin{lemma} DO will converge to $\epsilon$-NE if players can only access to an $\epsilon$-best response in each round.

-We first provide a lemma about $\epsilon$-best response in the DO setting where the players know the game matrix $\mA$. \begin{lemma} The Double Oracle algorithm can still converge to $\epsilon$-Nash equilibrium if the players can only access to a $\epsilon$-best response in each round. \end{lemma} Based on Lemma \ref{lemma:dodo}, we can now derive the regret bound as well as the convergence guarantee for a OSO learner in the case of $\epsilon$-best response. \begin{theorem} Suppose the agent only accesses to $\epsilon$-best response in each iteration when following OSO algorithm \ref{Online Single Oracle algorithm}.
-Then, if the adversary follows a no-regret algorithm then the average strategy of the agent will converge to $\epsilon$-NE:
+(We provide the full proof in the Appendix {{B.2}}.) \end{lemma} Based on Lemma \ref{lemma:dodo}, we can now derive the regret bound as well as the convergence guarantee for a OSO learner in the case of $\epsilon$-best response. \begin{theorem} Suppose OSO agent can only access the $\epsilon$-best response in each iteration when following Algorithm \ref{Online Single Oracle algorithm}, if the adversary follows a no-regret algorithm, then the average strategy of the agent will converge to an $\epsilon$-NE.
+Furthermore, the algorithm is $\epsilon$-regret: (We provide the full proof in the Appendix {{B.3}}.) \end{theorem} Theorem \ref{theorem online Oracle with epsilon best response} implies that in the case of approximate best responses, OSO learners can still approximately converge to a NE.
+This results essentially authorises the application of optimisation methods to approximate the best response in the ODO process, which paves the way to use RL algorithm in solving complicated zero-sum games such as StarCraft \cite{vinyals2019grandmaster}.